Mine accident in central Serbia kills 8, injures 18

-BELGRADE, Serbia (AP) — An accident in a mine in central Serbia killed eight people and wounded 18 Friday, authorities said.
+CITLUK, Serbia (AP) — An accident Friday in a mine in central Serbia killed eight people and wounded 18 others, authorities said.
+It happened when part of the mine pit collapsed, releasing the methane gas inside and trapping the miners, state RTS television and local media reported.

 The accident in the Soko coal mine happened shortly after 4 a.m.
 (0200GMT).
 Officials said an investigation is underway to determine exactly what happened.